sponte/hooker/README.md

 SAME TEXT

 ooh lala
-How about a change in master
+How about a change in masters